kyma-project/cli/docs/gen-docs/kyma_store.md

 title: kyma store
 ---

-Stores certificates or host files in the local system.
+Imports certificates to local keychain or adds domains to the local host file.

 ## Synopsis

-Stores certificates or host files in the local system.
+Imports certificates to local keychain or adds domains to the local host file.

 ## Flags inherited from parent commands